 Merriam-Webster provides a succinct (and not necessarily helpful) definition of a log cabin: “a cabin made of logs.”
 Global favorite, the Cambridge Dictionary, offers the more descriptive: “a small house made from tree trunks.”[i]
 After decades spent designing and producing log cabin homes, the professionals at PrecisionCraft have learned that log cabins have one (and usually more) of the characteristics listed below.
 We hope this article leaves you with a solid answer to the question: What is a log cabin?

 Log Cabins Have Distinctive Architectural Focal Points

-A log cabin delights the eye with distinctive architectural focal points such as tapered logs or an unusual roof line.
+Log cabins delight the eye with distinctive architectural focal points such as tapered logs or an unusual roof line.
 These unique character components are added or modified during the design phase of the cabin.
-Singular elements ensure owners that their log cabin is unlike any other.
+Singular elements ensure owners that their cabin is unlike any other.
 An example of character elements is found in lodges built by the United States Park Service around the time the 19th century gave way to the 20th.

 Today’s log cabin designers may incorporate massive logs called “character logs” or oversize windows as special architectural focal points.
 Distinctly rustic finishes such as board-and-batten siding and metal roofs also add flair.

 Thoughts of relaxing in a comfortable chair near a fireplace often come to mind when thinking of log cabins.
 The question sometimes becomes: how close to the fireplace is that chair located?
 Is a cabin still a cabin if it is over 1,500 sq. ft.?
 What if it is larger than 2,500 sq. ft.?
 Is there a correct answer?